-During 2015, as a result of the decline in market capitalization and other indicators, such as reduced forecast expectations, the Company reviewed the recoverability of long-lived assets and finite-lived intangible assets.
-The Company concluded that the carrying values of such assets were recoverable as of December 31, 2015, and no impairment of such assets was necessary.
-During the year ended December 31, 2016, the Company recorded an asset impairment charge of approximately \$3.4 million, resulting from a decline in market value of PancraMIR[®] and Biobank assets associated with the acquisition of certain assets from Asuragen.
-See Note 7, Goodwill and Other Intangible Assets for further information.
+During the year ended December 31, 2016, the Company recorded an asset impairment charge of approximately \$3.4 million, resulting from a decline in market value of certain assets associated with the acquisition of assets from Asuragen.
+See Note 7, Other Intangible Assets for further information.